 Will There Be Menstrual Cup Pain?

 If a menstrual cup is worn properly, you should not feel any pain or be uncomfortable.
 In fact, it should be so unobtrusive, that you completely forget about it.
 Check out this story of how a woman forgot about her menstrual cup for 2 weeks.
 Not advisable, but definitely proof of how comfortable the thing can be!
 Not Safe For Work (NSFW) link if you dare!

-Before you throw away your menstrual cup, here are some common problems and some simple solutions that you can try!
+But before you give up on your menstrual cup here are some common problems and some simple solutions that you can try!

-1. I CAN FEEL THE CUP ON THE OUTSIDE OF MY BODY.
+1. I CAN FEEL MY MENSTRUAL CUP ON THE OUTSIDE OF MY BODY.

 If you can feel the cup on the outside, you may not have inserted the cup fully in.
 Remember, to fold the cup, and only release it when at least half of the cup is in.
 Then you can use your finger to slowly and carefully push the cup further in.
 You can also use your pelvic muscles and ‘kegel’ and suck the cup up further.
 Graphic, but it works!
 When the cup is used properly, you should not be able to see the cup, or the stem.
 If the stem is still poking out, and the cup can't go further in, you may need to slightly trim the stem.

 2. MY VAGINA AND VULVA HURTS AND IT HURTS WHEN SITTING.